 Before I had my kids, I could work as many hours as I needed.
 Once I had kids, I had to make different choices.
 What helps me with this is the 80/20 rule.
 I think about the work I'm engaged in and the impact that work has.
 I look at where I spend the bulk of my time and that should be the top 20 percent of my work.

 We all have meetings and administrative work we do every day that keeps the business moving forward.
-If I don’t understand the impact specific work is having, I’m OK saying “no”.
-A mentor of mine told me to not worry about perfection.
+If I don't understand the impact specific work is having, I'm OK saying "no." A mentor of mine told me to not worry about perfection.
 When you do your work, think about those areas where you need to get an A grade, and those where you only need a Pass/Fail.
-The latter involves those tasks you need to get done, but they don’t have to be perfect.
-I’ve felt free knowing this.
+The latter involves those tasks you need to get done, but they don't have to be perfect.
+I've felt free knowing this.

 What about your job makes you feel it's right for you?